corpus-relica/.github/profile/README.md

 ## About

+Next-generation cognitive applications sustain continuous relationships with users through adaptive multimodal interfaces, combining genuine machine intelligence with unified world models that eliminate data silos.
+They enable fluid dialogue that seamlessly shifts between information capture, knowledge leverage, and system configuration — the long-promised vision of personal computing finally realized.

-RELICA is a semantic modeling platform built on the ontological standards.
-It enables developers to create knowledge graphs where relationship semantics are defined within the graph itself, using the graph's own vocabulary.
+RELICA is a self-referential knowledge graph where relationship semantics are defined within the graph itself, providing the ontological substrate these cognitive systems require.
+Because semantics live within the model, AI agents can read, reason about, and modify meaning structures directly — enabling sustained human-machine collaboration across temporal, spatial, and domain-specific knowledge without requiring developers to construct core ontologies from scratch.

 ## Status